agentx-cgn/Hannibal/README.md

   (grain-picker, hunter, warrior, guerrilla, miner, etc)

-* A **domain specific language** called group script, based on JavaScript method and property chaining to define a fluenent interface and decribe the behaviour of groups in a near natural language
+* A **domain specific language** called group script, based on JavaScript method and property chaining to define a fluent interface and decribe the behaviour of groups in a near natural language

 * An **economy model** with an order queue, a cost analyzer and